eam-00/Linux-Notes/vCenter/add-file-system.md

 ``ls /sys/class/scsi_host/ | while read host ; do echo "- - - " > /sys/class/scsi_host/$host/scan ; done``

+In order to re-scan the drives, so you can avoid rebooting the virtual server to actually be able to see the newly added drive.
-Use fdisk to create the disk partition table on the newly added disk:
+Use fdisk to create the disk partition table on the new disk:

-``fdisk /dev/sde``
+    fdisk /dev/sde

 Select the defaults: